W3Techs

 Technologies > Site Elements > CSS > Inline CSS > by Character Encodings

-Usage of Inline CSS broken down by character encodings
+Usage of Inline CSS as site element broken down by character encodings

 This diagram shows the percentages of websites using Inline CSS broken down by character encodings.
 See technologies overview for explanations on the methodologies used in the surveys.